 The Van Gogh Museum contains the biggest compilation of Vincent van Gogh (1853-1890) work.
-All over the world people recognize Vincent Van Gogh as one of the most famous artist of all times.
-In his time people didn’t gave the recognition that he deserved.
+All over the world people recognize Vincent Van Gogh as one of the most famous artists of all times.
+In his time people didn’t give the recognition that he deserved.
 Actually, he has never known that his work is highly appreciated.
 Thanks to the huge amount of frustration he has cut of his own ear.
 This museum definitely earns a place on your bucket-list of museums that you should visit once in your life.
-So, it’s not a surprise that The Van Gogh Museum has achieved a place on the list of the 25 most popular museums in the world.
-With an estimated amount of 1.6 million visitors each year.
+The Van Gogh Museum has an estimated amount of 1.6 million visitors each year that bought a ticket.

 Van Gogh Museum multi media guide